 Who Can Join

 Any nonpublic special education or charter school that supports the mission of DCASE may apply for voting membership.
 Membership is conferred by a majority vote of the DCASE Board of Directors.

-Dues are based on number of District of Columbia students and are payable in two installments.
+Dues are based on number of total students per school/program and are payable in two installments.

 Table of Dues

 Based on October enrollment count, annual payment of the dues above to be paid no later than the end of November each year.

 Interested in membership?
 Please contact Molly L. Whalen, DCASE Executive Director, firstname.lastname@example.org